Singapore can be a love-it-or-hate-it place.

 You’re on a tight budget

 Singapore is an expensive place — and it’s best enjoyed with a wallet to match.
-At least $100 per day per person is a good estimate to use.
+At least USD $100 per day per person is a good estimate to use if you want to enjoy it to its full potential.

-It can be hard to be Singa-poor in Singapore, though transportation and food are luckily very cheap, so even a backpacker can survive just fine.
+It can be hard to be Singa-poor in Singapore, though transportation and food are luckily very cheap, so even a backpacker can survive just fine (and on a much smaller daily budget).
 These top hostels in Singapore let you save money on accommodation too.

-You can definitely visit on a budget.
+You can definitely visit on a tight budget and get around cheaply and easily and eat very well.
 It’s just that you might miss out on certain aspects if you’re doing Singapore on the cheap.

 You crave cheap and rowdy nightlife